commercionetwork/commercionetwork/docs/app_developers/commercioapi-wallet.md

 **API : Body response**
-THe body response is a json containing  the following important entity
+THe body response is a json containing  the following imortant entity

 * `address`:  The wallet id address associated to the authorized user the  example did:com:1cjatcdv2uf20803mt2c5mwdrj87tjnuvk3rvsx